If you're a council tenant and you would like to buy your rented home at a discount, the Right to Buy scheme is available.

 - You are not happy with the valuation and you would like your home to be revalued by the District Valuer, who is an independent Government employee.

-If you don’t respond to the offer within 12 weeks, we will send you a default notice.
+If you don’t respond to the offer within 12 weeks, we will send you a notice called 'default notice'.
 This notice gives you 28 days to let us know your decision.
 However, your application will be closed if we do not hear back from you within 28 days of sending you the default notice.
 A new right to buy application will be subject to a new valuation of your home.

 If you have requested to have your home re-valued, you will receive a new Offer Notice with the District Valuer’s valuation, depending on the outcome the District Valuer’s determination may be less, same or higher than initial offer.
 We will advise you of the District Valuer’s review by way of a notice called the Section 128 Notice.
 You will also have 12 weeks to let us know your decision.